BOOKME.COM

 Insights

 Raw data only becomes valuable when structured.
-I synthesised research through an Affinity Diagram and a Customer Journey Map to uncover patterns and define actionable problems.
+I synthesised my research through an Affinity Diagram and a Customer Journey Map to uncover recurring themes and define actionable design priorities.

 Raw data only becomes valuable when structured.
-I synthesised research through an Affinity Diagram and a Customer Journey Map to uncover patterns and define actionable problems.
+I synthesised my research through an Affinity Diagram and a Customer Journey Map to uncover recurring themes and define actionable design priorities.

 Affinity Diagram